Boscastle to Minster Church circular walk

 St. Symphorian's Church, on Forrabury Common above Boscastle, was originally built over 900 years ago and featured in the poetry of J.S.
 Hawker as "the silent tower of Bottreaux".
 According to legend, it has no bells because the ship carrying them was hit by a freak wave and went down just off the coast, with only one survivor.
 In Victorian times, the main part of the church was rebuilt and extended significantly, but the original Norman tower was left intact.

-11. Cross the stile and then another stile into a field, then follow the left hedge to a kissing gate on the left near the river.
+11. Cross the stile and then another stile into a field, then follow the left hedge to a kissing gate on the left of the waymark post.

 To make blackberry wine, combine 2kg blackberries + 4 litres of boiling water in a plastic container with a lid.
 Once the water has cooled to lukewarm, mash blackberries and add red wine yeast and pectic enzyme (blackberries contain pectin so this is needed to stop the wine being cloudy).
 Cover for 4-5 days then strain through muslin.